berkio3x/pydisq/README.md

 ### Features

+* Queue content is persisted on disk after memory cache size is crossed.
 * Thread safe, multiple threads can work on queue data structure.
-* Explicitly sync memory buffers to disk.
+* Ability to explicitly sync memory buffers to disk when required.
-* Recover from last check points in case of program crash.
+* Recovers from last check points in case of program crash.